You’re 15 minutes away from fewer bugs and almost no test maintenance Request a Demo Now

 }

 Usually, these Gherkin user stories in behavior-driven development are produced as a result of a collaborative effort between product owners, business analysts, developers, and QA teams.
+This is often referred to as the “Three Amigos” meeting, which includes:

 What Are the Main Differences Between TDD and BDD?

-One crucial difference is in what TDD and BDD are aiming to test, respectively.
+From the above differentiation, we can see that one crucial difference is in what TDD and BDD are aiming to test, respectively.
 While TDD aims to test the software functionality down to specific, smaller pieces in isolation, BDD aims to test the software from the user perspective to ensure a high-level outcome is achieved.

 In addition, TDD is usually performed by a software developer in isolation, whereas BDD is normally a collaborative process where several team members from different disciplines write the user stories together.